EUCAIM/upv-node-workstation-images/README.md

 # workstation-images
+In this repository you can find the sources to build all the images created by UPV for the CHAIMELEON project.

 ### Build, test and push
-If you have made some change in any of the images, please open the script file (`build.py`) and increase the version in the variables defined at the beginning.
+After some change in any of the images, please open the script file (`build.py`) and increase the version in the variables defined at the beginning.
-You should increase the version and rebuild also the images based on the changed image.
+You should also increase the version of the images that are based on the changed image.
-Those are the dependencies of images:
+These are the dependencies of images:
 ```
  - ubuntu_python |-> ubuntu_python_tensorflow --> ubuntu_python_tensorflow_desktop --> ubuntu_python_tensorflow_desktop_jupyter
                  |-> ubuntu_python_pytorch --> ubuntu_python_pytorch_desktop --> ubuntu_python_pytorch_desktop_jupyter